Last Updated on May 24, 2021

 Breweries in Brevard

 Enjoy a pint of their famed Dale’s Pale Ale or the lesser-known Hotbox Coffee IPA.
-Sit under their large outdoor carport with a bucket of peanuts and make friends around you!
+Sit under their large outdoor carport with a bucket of peanuts, grab a burger, and make friends around you!

 We also mentioned Oskar Blues in our guide to North Carolina breweries.

-Sliding Rock is a natural waterslide that attracts many tourists!
+Sliding Rock is a natural waterslide that attracts many tourists during the summer months.
 Grab your swimsuit and $3 for admission and slide your heart away!

 While Sliding Rock is the most popular destination, there are plenty of hidden gems to get you out from all the crowds.
 Some waterfalls like Looking Glass Falls are accessible right off the road.

-Others like Moore Cove (above, left) require a bit of a hike.
+Others like Moore Cove Falls require a bit of a hike.
+Thankfully it is a kid-friendly hike and offers amazing views.
 Either way, it’s worth the journey to marvel at the gushing water!

 Even More Brevard Waterfalls

-Another great waterfall to catch on your way out of town to the Blue Ridge Parkway is French Broad and Bird Rock Falls.
+Another great waterfall to catch on your way out of town to the Blue Ridge Parkway is the immaculate French Broad Falls (Mill Shoals) and Bird Rock Falls.
+The latter is also known as Cathedral Falls.

 These falls are technically on private property, but the community of Living Waters Ministry allows people to access the falls.
 Park on the side of the road and just remember to be respectful of the environment as you marvel at the epic view!